-- Go for smaller sizes such as a bottle of beer instead of a pint, or a small glass of wine instead of a large.
+- Go for smaller sizes such as a bottle of beer instead of a pint, or a smaller glass of wine.
+A standard pub wine measure is often 175ml, but you can ask for the smaller measure of 125ml.
 And when you drink at home, try to pour smaller drinks than you would get in a pub or restaurant.

 - Download Alcohol and stroke guide (PDF)

 Where to get help and information from the Stroke Association

 Call us on 0303 3033 100, from a textphone 1800 0303 3033 100

 Our Helpline offers information and support for anyone affected by stroke, including family, friends and carers.

 Call the Helpline to ask for printed copies of our guides.

 Offers information and support for anyone concerned about their own drinking.